ABOUT AFTYN

 COMING HOME.

 An active Girl Scout until she was 18, Aftyn grew up in Knoxville and started her advocacy career early.
 She attended high school in Knoxville where she was nominated to represent her high school in the Knoxville Mayor’s Youth Council in addition to achieving her Girl Scout Gold Award.
 Following graduation, Aftyn attended the University of Texas at Austin where she graduated Phi Beta Kappa from the Liberal Arts Honors and the Psychology Honors programs.
-In 2014, she enrolled in UT Austin’s Steve Hicks School of Social Work specializing in disability studies and public policy.
+In 2016, she graduated from UT Austin’s Steve Hicks School of Social Work with a MSW specializing in disability studies and public policy.

 FIGHTING BACK.